Medior back-end software engineer

 15:00 Time to unwind!
 You go for a walk with colleagues around the city center of Delft.

-15:15 You meet with your fellow back-end developers for the dev weekly meeting.
+15:15 You meet with your fellow back-end engineers for a weekly meeting.
 You discuss some problems that cropped up the past week, including tests that are difficult to refactor.
 You also discuss new techniques, and you pitch your architecture idea.
 This leads to an interesting discussion about a new library.

-16:00 Another developer asks you to review their code.
+16:00 Another engineer asks you to review their code.
 It’s always interesting to see how others solve things!
-You leave some remarks and questions to understand what the other developer tried to do.
+You leave some remarks and questions to understand what the other engineer tried to do.

 17:30 Now that you've committed your work and finished the review, you look at possible new stories.
 You're looking forward to a new day!